 In New Delhi, 95% of women aged 16-49 report feeling unsafe in public spaces.
-This article shows that in order to feel safer, women in the capital city choose lower quality colleges, travel for a longer time, and spend more time commuting, relative to men.
+This article shows that in order to feel safer, women in the capital city choose lower quality colleges, travel for a longer time, and spend more money commuting, relative to men.
 The findings speak to the long-term consequences of everyday harassment – perpetuating gender inequality in both education and lifetime earnings.

 Street harassment, or sexual harassment in public spaces, is a serious problem around the world.
 In Delhi, India, 95% of women aged 16-49 report feeling unsafe in public spaces (UN Women and ICRW (International Center for Research on Women), 2013).
 Women incur significant psychological costs from sexual harassment (Langton and Truman 2014) and actively take precautions to avoid such confrontations (Pain 1997).
 However, there is limited evidence on the economic costs of daily harassment (Aguilar et al. 2016).
 Moreover, there is no quantitative evidence of the effect harassment has on women’s human capital attainment.